GoodGuide/purview-api-client-gem/README.md

     products = Catalog.find(1).entities(type: 'Product')

+Fields of a category are accessed by the appropriately named method on the object.
+For example:

+    category = Category.find_by_name("GoodGuide")
+    puts category.name
+    => "GoodGuide"

+#### Create

 Create a new catalog with Catalog.new and then save on the new object:

     c = Catalog.new(name: 'Foo', description: 'My new catalog')